jjaakko/fake-news-classifier/index.markdown

 The largest words in the word cloud above appear the most in Flea's archive while not appearing so much in the other 70000 articles.
 Of course, the word sizes are proportional to the TF-IDF scores which decrease as the word sizes decrease.
 Luckily, in this case, Flea is actually a credible underground journalist with a distinct vocabulary and his blog [Ghost of a Flea](http://www.ghostofaflea.com) does not have advertising.
-This may help explain why this article was assessed correctly as real by Model A despite the article's complications.<br>
+This may help explain why this article was assessed correctly as "real" by Model A despite the article's complications.<br>

 ## What about Model B?
 We also created a Model-B using an algorithm based on something called [doc2Vec](https://en.wikipedia.org/wiki/Word2vec#Extensions) which in turn is an extension of [word2vec](https://en.wikipedia.org/wiki/Word2vec).